-Forget about malls, tall sky skyscrapers, sunset boat rides, boardwalks.
+Forget about malls, tall sky skyscrapers, sunset boat rides, and boardwalks.
 You can do that anywhere.

 Have you ever wondered how it looks when the desert meets the sea?
 How sand feels in your feet when you walk?
 How does the sky look in the desert at night?